-40 Regulation (EU) No. 1215/2012 of the European Parliament and of the Council on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.

-judgments between Spain and the countries where the judgments were rendered, would be recognised and enforced by the courts of Spain in accordance with and subject to Article 523 of the Spanish Civil Procedure Act and subject to the Act on International Legal Cooperation in Civil Matters.41
+Furthermore, a final judgment obtained against any debtor or guarantor in a country other than Spain that is not bound by the provisions of Regulation (EU) No. 1215/2012^[36] and is not party to an international treaty providing for the recognition and enforcement of judgments between Spain and the countries where the judgments were rendered would be recognised and enforced by the courts of Spain in accordance with and subject to Article 523 of the Spanish Civil Procedure Act and subject to the Act on International Legal Cooperation in Civil Matters.
+[37]

-The party seeking enforcement should initiate the recognition proceedings in Spain before the relevant Court of First Instance or Commercial Court, as the case may be.
-According to Article 46 of the Act on International Legal Cooperation in Civil Matters:
+The party seeking enforcement should initiate the recognition proceedings in Spain before the relevant court of first instance or commercial court, as the case may be.
+According to Article 46 of the Act on International Legal Cooperation in Civil Matters, 'a final foreign judgment would not be recognised:

-- a final foreign judgment would not be recognised: - (a) if the judgment contravenes Spanish public policy rules (orden público); - (b) if the judgment was rendered infringing the rights of defence of either party.
-If the judgment was rendered by default, it would be understood that the rights of defence have been clearly infringed provided that the defendant was not served with the document that instituted the proceedings in a timely manner that allowed for adequate defence; - (c) if the judgment addresses a matter over which Spanish courts have exclusive jurisdiction or, in relation to other matters, if the jurisdiction from the court of origin over the matter is not clearly connected to said country of origin in which the judgment was rendered; - (d) if the judgment is irreconcilable with a judgment rendered in Spain; - (e) if the judgment is irreconcilable with an earlier judgment rendered in any other State provided that such judgment complies with the applicable conditions to be recognised in Spain; - (f) if there is judicial proceeding outstanding in Spain between the same parties and in relation to the same issues in Spain, instituted before the foreign proceeding.
+(a) if the judgment contravenes Spanish public policy rules (orden público); (b) if the judgment was rendered infringing the rights of defence of either party.
+If the judgment was rendered by default, it would be understood that the rights of defence have been clearly infringed provided that the defendant was not served with the document that instituted the proceedings in a timely manner that allowed for adequate defence;(c) if the judgment addresses a matter over which Spanish courts have exclusive jurisdiction or, in relation to other matters, if the jurisdiction from the court of origin over the matter is not clearly connected to said country of origin in which the judgment was rendered; (d) if the judgment is irreconcilable with a judgment rendered in Spain; (e) if the judgment is irreconcilable with an earlier judgment rendered in any other State provided that such judgment complies with the applicable conditions to be recognised in Spain; (f) if there is judicial proceeding outstanding in Spain between the same parties and in relation to the same issues in Spain, instituted before the foreign proceeding.